 While hiking is an extremely beneficial activity, as hikers we need to be mindful of our impact on the outdoors and how to minimize that impact on the land, wildlife and other people.
 A great way to minimize impact is to use the seven Leave No Trace principles developed by the Center for Outdoor Ethics, an “organization that protects the outdoors by teaching and inspiring people to enjoy it responsibly”.
-Over the next weeks, we’ll be blogging about the seven Leave No Trace principles, detailing one principle per week.
-Check back every Tuesday for a new post!
 Please leave your comments about how you put the LNT principles into practice in your outdoor endeavors or feel free to ask questions about the principles or how to put them into practice.
 We look forward to your feedback and discussion!

 Now that you’ve done your planning, it’s time to hike!
 In order to preserve our outdoor areas for our and others’ enjoyment, we have to be vigilant about where we travel, in both the front and back country.
-This week we’ll discuss hiking and camping that results in the least impact to the environment.
-Like last week, we’ll define front country as day hiking and back country as adventures that take you into the wilderness for one or more nights.
+In this blog we’ll discuss hiking and camping that results in the least impact to the environment.
+We define front country as day hiking and back country as adventures that take you into the wilderness for one or more nights.

 Principle 2 in the front country country is:

 In order to protect outdoor recreation areas for ourselves and generations to come, stick to established trails and campsites.
 This simple act minimizes plant and animal displacement and ensures natural environment is conserved.